Catastrophic Injuries

 Understanding Catastrophic Injury Laws in Massachusetts

 Massachusetts has specific laws governing personal injury cases, particularly those related to catastrophic injuries.
 One important aspect of these laws is the statute of limitations, which dictates the time frame in which a victim can file a lawsuit.
-In Massachusetts, the statute of limitations for personal injury cases is typically three years from the date of the accident.
-Failing to file within this period can result in losing the right to seek compensation.
+In Massachusetts, the statute of limitations for personal injury cases is typically three years from the date of the accident, though certain case-specific factors can affect this deadline.
+Because of this, many people choose to consult a catastrophic injury attorney in Boston as soon as possible after an accident.

 Furthermore, Massachusetts operates under a modified comparative fault rule.
 This means that if an injured party is found to be more than 50% responsible for their injury, they cannot recover damages.
 However, if they are 50% or less at fault, their compensation will be reduced by their percentage of fault.
 This underscores the importance of having experienced legal representation to help establish the other party's negligence and minimize any potential blame assigned to the victim.